Kabul (TV series): Production

-The series is produced by 24 25 Films, Cinétévé.
-It is written by Olivier Demangel, Thomas Finkielkraut and Joe Lavy.
-It is directed by directed by Kasia Adamik and Olga Chajdas.
-Producers are Fabienne Servan-Schreiber and Charlotte Ortiz for Cinétévé, and Matthias Weber and Thibault Gast for 24 25 Films.
-The cast includes Jonathan Zaccaï, Thibault Evrard, Vassilis Kukalani, Jeanne Goursaud, Gianmarco Saurino, Valentina Cervi, Eric Dane and Shervin Alenabi.
+Described as "an ambitious European production", the series was produced by 2425 Films and Cinétévé in co-operation with the European Alliance, involving a multi-national co-production.
+French distributor Mediawan holds worldwide distribution rights.
+It was written by Olivier Demangel, Thomas Finkielkraut and Joe Lavy, and directed by Polish directors Kasia Adamik and Olga Chajdas.
+Producers are Fabienne Servan-Schreiber and Charlotte Ortiz for Cinétévé, and Matthias Weber, and Thibault Gast for 24 25 Films.
+The cast includes Jonathan Zaccaï, Thibault Evrard, Vassilis Kukalani, Jeanne Goursaud, Gianmarco Saurino, Valentina Cervi, Eric Dane, and Shervin Alenabi.
 Filming began in April 2024 near Athens, Greece.